jjackson-eco/mammal_weather_lifehistory/weather_variables/README.md

 ---

-This mardown is intended as an accompaniment to the scripts contained within the directory `weather_variables/`, to walk through obtaining annual weather variables from raw CHELSA data for the localities of the living planet database studies for the terrestrial mammals.
+This markdown is intended as an accompaniment to the scripts contained within the directory `weather_variables/`, to walk through obtaining annual weather variables from raw CHELSA data for the localities of the living planet database studies for the terrestrial mammals.
 Please refer to the scripts mentioned in each section of the markdown for full details on each section.

 There are 3 main sections and scripts: